Far-right politics in Serbia: Influence

 Belgrade graffiti that translates to "Glory to Russia!" along with neo-Nazi and white supremacist symbols.
 The far-right supports the establishment of closer ties with Russia, and it has also sided with Russia in the Russo-Ukrainian War.

 Far-right groups recruit working-class youth who are usually unemployed and generally uneducated.
-The youth developed strong public political opinions against the West, NATO, and Western democracy due to the NATO bombing Serbia and sanctions.
-According to authors Denoeux and Carter, in 2009 they stated that socio-economic, political, and cultural issues tend to radicalise the population.
+The youth developed strong public political opinions against the West, NATO, and Western democracy after the NATO bombing of Serbia and sanctions.
+According to authors Denoeux and Carter, socio-economic, political, and cultural issues tend to radicalise the population.
 Far-right groups present themselves as "patriotic" groups or humanitarian organisations, while neo-Nazi groups tend to present themselves as "radical nationalists" by making covert or overt use of Nazi symbolism.'
-Far-right groups stayed small in number; according to Džombić, about 30 far-right groups were active with about 5,000 members in 2011.
+Far-right groups stay small in number; according to Džombić, about 30 far-right groups were active with about 5,000 members in 2011.
 As of 2018, far-right groups remain institutionally marginal, although their public influence is at a higher rate.
-According to Bojan Klačar, the executive director of CeSID, contemporary far-right groups do not pose a threat unless they receive a large amount of support, while the political articulation of the groups us too weak to make an impact on the institutions.
+According to Bojan Klačar, the executive director of CeSID, contemporary far-right groups do not pose a threat unless they receive a large amount of support, while the political articulation of the groups is too weak to make an impact on institutions.
 Clerical-fascist groups had been considered to be more politically influential and organised than neo-Nazi groups.

 Far-right groups are centred on using the Internet, while far-right individuals have also published magazines and books.
 Stormfront, a neo-Nazi Internet forum, was established in the early 2000s in Serbia.
 Groups are also centred on using social networks such as Facebook, Telegram and Signal, as well as alt-tech such as Parler.
 Far-right Facebook pages and groups in Serbia had received large amounts of following.
 Anti-immigrant activists had also formed a number of pages; this includes Generation Identity, which also has branches in other countries.
 Followers of the far-right European Solidarity Front for Syria (ESFS) page had attended the first major anti-immigrant protest in Serbia in 2016.
 Regarding the media, they had stayed neutral regarding the migrant issue; they had reported incidents in which they participated, as well as the problems that they experienced.
 Publications such as Glas javnosti, Večernje novosti, Kurir, Alo!, and Pravda were associated with the far-right according to 2010 and 2011 reports of Ramet and Stakić.
 Far-right groups had also attacked publications that were viewed as more liberal.'
-Local media in Serbia also tend to promote "Russian-friendly" news stories or anti-Western narratives; websites were found to be spreading the idea of ethnic purification or neo-Nazism.
-It was also found out that website owners also tend to have connections with Russian state-controlled agencies such as RT and Sputnik.
+Local media in Serbia also tend to promote "Russian-friendly" news stories or anti-Western narratives: websites have been found to be spreading the idea of ethnic purification or neo-Nazism.
+Discoveries have also been made that certain website owners tend to have connections with Russian state-controlled agencies such as RT and Sputnik.